syncfusion-content/javascript-docs/js/api/ejPivotClient.md

 ### dataSource.columns.showSubTotal `boolean`
 {:#members:datasource-columns-showsubtotal}

-Shows/Hides the sub-total of the field in PivotGrid
+Shows/Hides the sub-total of the field in PivotGrid.

+>**Note**: This is applicable only for Relational datasource.

 #### Default Value: true